romilly/start-apl/manuscript/Chapter2.md

 # Indexing

-Once you'ver created an array you often want to select items from it.
+Once you've created an array you often want to select items from it.

 Most computer languages let you do this by _indexing_ the array, and APL is no exception.
 However, indexing in APL is particularly powerful.